-- 8.1 A student shall complete all programme requirements within the following stipulated maximum period of study, inclusive of programme transfer and any periods of leave of absence and suspension of studies: - Associate Degree programmes: two times the normal study period for the respective programme - 8.2 If a student applies for programme transfer involving a change of study mode, the new maximum period of study will be calculated on a pro-rata basis as determined by UOWCHK/CCCU. - 8.3 A student who cannot complete all programme requirements for graduation within the maximum study period will be required to discontinue his/her studies. - 8.4 Requests for extension of study beyond the maximum study period will not be granted. - 8.5 A student whose study has been discontinued due to expiry of the maximum period of study is not allowed readmission to the same programme. - 8.6 If a student is readmitted to the same programme after study withdrawal or termination of study (but has not exceeded the maximum period of study), his/her previous period of study should be counted in the calculation of the student's maximum period of study.
-The student's credit units and grades previously earned from the same programme are normally counted in the GPA calculation, and the final decision on acceptance of credit units and grades rests with the respective division.
+- 8.1 A student shall, irrespective of his/her mode of study, complete all programme requirements within the following stipulated maximum period of study, inclusive of programme transfer, immediate readmission to a different programme following termination, any periods of leave of absence, and suspension of studies, unless approval is given by the Examination Board on exceptional grounds: - Higher Diploma programmes: two times the normal study period for the respective programme - 8.2 Students who cannot complete all programme requirements for graduation within the maximum study period will be required to discontinue their studies. - 8.3 Requests for extension of study beyond the maximum study period will not be granted. - 8.4 Students whose study has been discontinued due to expiry of the maximum period of study are not allowed readmission to the same programme. - 8.5 If a student is readmitted to the same programme after study withdrawal or termination of study (but has not exceeded the maximum period of study), his/her previous period of study should be counted in the calculation of the student's maximum period of study.
+The student's credit units and grades previously earned from the same programme are normally counted in the GPA calculation, and the final decision on acceptance of credit units and grades rests with the respective Faculty.